conceptcartography/conceptcartography/docs/concepts/hermeneutical-death.md

 relations:
 - type: part of
   target: epistemic death
-- type: part of
-  target: epistemic death*
 ---

 # hermeneutical death

 ## 📖 Definitions

-- one's voice is killed.
+> one's voice is killed.
 "phenomena that radically constrain one’s hermeneutical capacities and agency such as the following: the loss (or radical curtailment) of one’s voice, of one’s interpretative capacities, or of one’s status as a participant in meaning-making and meaning-sharing practices" (ibid, 41)

 ## 💡 Examples